-A participant may direct the custodian to invest any portion of his or her elective deferrals, rollover contributions, Company matching contributions, and qualified non-elective contributions in available investment options.
+A participant may direct the Custodian to invest any portion of his or her account in available investment options.
 Available investment options may change at any time.
-Participant investment options at January 31, 2022, include a variety of mutual funds.
+Participant investment options at January 31, 2025, include a variety of mutual funds.
 Participants may change their elections at any time.

-A participant may direct the custodian to invest any portion of his or her profit sharing contributions in available investment options, including Walmart equity securities, or any of the investment options for elective contributions described previously.
+A participant may direct the Custodian to invest any portion of his or her profit sharing contributions in available investment options, including Walmart equity securities, or any of the investment options for other contributions described previously.

-Participant investments not directed by the participant are invested by the Current Custodian as determined by the Benefits Investment Committee.
+To the extent not directed by the participant, participant accounts are invested as determined by the Benefits Investment Committee.